 Aruba: A small island with a big heart.
 We met some amazing people from all walks of life and experienced things I never imagined I’d be brave enough to do.
 Can’t wait to get back there!

-To view more photos from our unforgettable trip, visit my Aruba page under the Where I’ve Been menu. 🙂
+To view more photos from our unforgettable trip, visit my Aruba page. 🙂